hotosm/raw-data-api/docs/src/installation/docker.md

 ```

 **Development instruction:**
-If you are running Dockerfile only for the API , Have postgresql redis installed on your machine directly then you should change following :
+If you are running Dockerfile only for the API, Have postgresql redis installed on your machine directly then you should change following :

-- Change --broker Host address in flower command (You can use redis if it is docker compsoe container or use `redis://host.docker.internal:6379/0` if you want API container to connect to your localhsot , Follow #troubleshoot section for more)
+- Change --broker Host address in flower command (You can use redis if it is docker compsoe container or use `redis://host.docker.internal:6379/0` if you want API container to connect to your localhost, Follow #troubleshoot section for more)
 - Change DB Host & Celery broker url accordingly with the same logic

 **Note:**

-In above example we have attached our working dir to containers along with config.txt for efficiency in development environment only .
+In above example we have attached our working dir to containers along with config.txt for efficiency in development environment only.
 It is recommended to use proper docker copy as stated in dockerfile and system environement variables instead of config.txt in Production

 ## Check the servers